 Personally, I only ever listen to specific shows that my friends recommend based on what they think I’ll find interesting or funny.
 Those are usually the best suggestions, so I thought, what better way to compile this list than to ask around?

-That’s what I did, so here are the best marketing podcast recommendations from my friends and co-workers who work in the business and are avid podcast listeners.
+So, here there's more on how to start a podcast along with the best marketing podcast recommendations from my friends and co-workers who work in the business and are avid podcast listeners.

 The Digital Marketing Podcast